 The space isn’t the only thing about Super Combo that takes inspiration from video games – much like Street Fighter features characters from around the world with distinct fighting styles, each burger has a ‘country of origin’ and its own unique flavour and game-themed name.
 Heralding from the USA, Round 1 combines a beef patty with onion, pickle, gruyere cheese, ketchup and American mustard, while Round 2 steps it up with the addition of parmesan butter, baby cos lettuce, roasted tomato and kewpie mayo.
 The Electric Thunder from Brazil features a beef patty with gruyere cheese, caramelised onion, baby cos lettuce, roasted green pepper chimichurri, guacamole, kewpie mayo and spicy tomato relish, and the Yoga Blast from India caters for vegetarians, stacked with a crispy spiced potato patty, capsicum relish, caramelised onion, roasted green pepper chimichurri, baby cos lettuce and cream cheese.
 Chicken lovers will be pleased also – go for the USA’s Sonic Boom, with crispy fried chicken, smoky mushroom sauce, gruyere cheese, maple-candied kaiserfleisch bacon, pineapple chutney and cabbage slaw.
 Pair your burg with ‘side kicks’ such as fries, onion rings and salad – all of which have the option to be loaded with more deliciousness.
 Super Combo serves up beer, cider and the usual non-alcoholic bevs, as well as shakes and super shakes – think cookies and cream, and salted caramel and pretzel.

-Super Combo is the seventh eatery to open in Brisbane Showgrounds’ ever-growing King Street dining precinct, with The Lamb Shop also opening this week.
+Super Combo is the seventh eatery to open in Brisbane Showgrounds’ ever-growing King Street dining precinct.
 The burger joint is mainly designed for takeaway, however there is limited seating if you’d prefer to eat in store.
-Michael and Hao are also currently working on more eateries for Brisbane – we’ll have more details for you in Pavement Whispers next week.
 For Super Combo’s opening hours and contact details, head to our Stumble Guide.

 The Stumble Guide is our comprehensive Brisbane dining guide with more than 1800 places to eat, drink, shop and play.